Git-Lukenzas/Portfolio/README.md

 # Web-Dev-Learning

-This repository shows my coding learning journey.
+This repository shows my website coding learning journey.

 ## Lessons
 - Lesson 1: Learned what is HTML & basics of HTML